itwurl/BoneDoc/README.md

 * Thesis - logistic model based prediction of ethnic group for femur, humerus and tibia bone
 * Modelfitting - prediction of ethnic group for femur, humerus and tibia bone based on statistical model fitting

-For visualization current prototypes are integrated into 3D-Unity frontend 'BoneHostClient' which can be found [here](http://bonehost.net).

 ## Installation

 BoneDoc needs to be compiled from sources using typical [CMake](https://cmake.org/) workflow considering dependencies [VTK](http://www.vtk.org) and [Boost](http://www.boost.org).
 Moreover only linux is supported yet.